qitsuk/oTunes/README.md

 ### A Primer on URIs

-The API endpoints for the `CustomerContoller` look like this:
+The API endpoints for the `CustomerContoller` looks like this:

 ```
 GET http://localhost:8080/api/getAlleCustomers